Rafał Trzaskowski

-He served as a Member of the European Parliament (2009–2013), Minister of Administration and Digitization (2013–2014) as well as the Secretary of State in the Ministry of Foreign Affairs of the Republic of Poland (2014–2015).
+He served as a Member of the European Parliament (2009–2013), Minister of Administration and Digitization (2013–2014) as well as Secretary of State in the Ministry of Foreign Affairs of the Republic of Poland (2014–2015).
 He was elected a Member of the Polish Parliament in 2015.
 In November 2017, it was announced that he would be the joint candidate for the Mayor of Warsaw of the Civic Platform and the Modern political party in the 2018 Polish local elections.
-He subsequently went on to win the elections on 21 October 2018 in the first round and was elected Mayor of Warsaw after defeating his major rival Patryk Jaki of the Law and Justice party.
-He received a total of 505,187 votes (56.67%).
+He went on to win the elections on 21 October 2018 in the first round and was elected Mayor of Warsaw after defeating his major rival Patryk Jaki of the Law and Justice party.
+He received 505,187 votes (56.67%).

-In May 2020, Trzaskowski became the Civic Platform's candidate for Presidency of Poland to stand in the presidential election.
-He made it into the second round of the election but then went on to lose against incumbent Andrzej Duda, receiving 10,018,263 votes or 48.97% of the vote.
+In May 2020, Trzaskowski became the Civic Platform's candidate for the Presidency of Poland in the presidential election.
+He made it into the second round of the election but then went on to lose against the incumbent Andrzej Duda, receiving 10,018,263 votes or 48.97% of the vote.
+In April 2024, he was reelected Mayor of Warsaw in the first round of voting, receiving 444,006 votes or 57.41% of the vote.
+His major rivals in the election were Tobiasz Bocheński (PiS) and Magdalena Biejat (Left Together).

+In November 2024, he again became the Civic Coalition's candidate in the 2025 presidential election.
+In May 2025, Trzaskowski narrowly placed first in the preliminary round with 31.36% of the votes.
+As a result, he advanced to the second round, with conservative independent candidate Karol Nawrocki.
+Trzaskowski lost the runoff to Nawrocki, receiving 49.11% of the vote.

 Early life and education

-Rafał Kazimierz Trzaskowski was born on 17 January 1972 in Warsaw, the son of Polish jazz composer Andrzej Trzaskowski and Teresa née Arens.
+Rafał Kazimierz Trzaskowski was born on 17 January 1972 in Warsaw, the son of Polish jazz musician and composer Andrzej Trzaskowski and Teresa née Arens.
 His half-brother Piotr Ferster was the director of the Piwnica pod Baranami cabaret in Kraków.
 His great-grandfather, Bronisław Trzaskowski, was a linguist who established some of the first girls' secondary schools (gimnazja) in Poland.
-As an 8-year-old, he appeared on "Our Backyard" (Polish: Nasze podwórko), a 1980 Polish children's television series, and had a promising career as an actor.
+As an 8-year-old, he appeared on "Our Backyard" (Polish: Nasze podwórko), a 1980 Polish children's television series.